HariSekhon/Knowledge-Base/disk.md

 sudo systemctl daemon-reload
 ```

-Check your shiny new partition and space is available
+Check new mounted partition and space is available:

 ```shell
 df -Th /tmp